xsini92/xsini92/README.md

 👋 Hi there, I'm @xsini92

 🏢 I studied Chemistry but ended up to be an IT Healthcare Consultant.
-Life's jokes.
+Life's jokes! 😂

 ✍️ I create scripts both in Linux and Windows, develop small Android apps and little Java software, mostly for fun or to help myself in my job.